MrDanOak/EndlessOnlinePatcher/readme.md

     * Optional: Save this in some sort of config so it wouldn't need to be reset on every load
 * Checkbox for auto-launching the application after patch or if patching is not necessary
     * Optional: Save this in some sort of config so it wouldn't need to be reset on every load
-* Install the game if it is not already there
 * Embed News?
 * Tests???